AwesomeLemon/awesomelemon.github.io/_posts/2022-07-09-Evolutionary-neural-cascade-search-across-supernetworks.markdown

 This means that you need to simply get many models in any way you want, and then just let the search find good cascades for you, making the model on your trade-off front more effective and efficient.

-Our [full code](https://github.com/AwesomeLemon/ENCAS) is publicly available, so I invite you to try it out for yourself.
+Our [code](https://github.com/AwesomeLemon/ENCAS) is publicly available, so I invite you to try it out for yourself.

-The [full paper](https://arxiv.org/abs/2203.04011 ) contains more cool experiments (e.g. joint supernetwork weight adaptation and cascade architecture search) - check it out if you’re interested!
+The [paper](https://arxiv.org/abs/2203.04011 ) contains more cool experiments (e.g. joint supernetwork weight adaptation and cascade architecture search) - check it out if you’re interested!

 To cite: